XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 # rippled Server Won't Start

-This page explains possible reasons the `rippled` server does not start successfully, and how to fix them.
+This page explains possible reasons the `rippled` server does not start and how to fix them.

 These instructions assume you have [installed `rippled`](install-rippled.html) on a supported platform.